bryanhannes/bryanhannes.github.io/_posts/2023-01-09-reactively-storing-and-retrieving-url-state-in-angular.markdown

 But we don't want to save all types of state to the URL, some type of state is more suitable to save to the URL than others.
 Some state that is perfect to store in the URL is:
 - Filters
 - Sort criteria
-- Page Numbers
+- Page numbers
-- Ids (for detail pages)
+- Id's (for detail pages)

 ## Types of states in the URL
-There are 3 types of states in the URL
+There are 3 types of states in the URL:

-1. Query Parameters
+1. Query parameters
-2. Route Parameters
+2. Route parameters
 3. Fragment

-### Query Parameters
+### Query parameters
 Query parameters are key-value pairs that are added to the end of the URL after a `?` character and every parameter is added after this in a `key=value` format, separated by a `&`.

 ```url